 So, if you’ve been in an accident and your car is totaled, you would make a personal injury claim.
 If you were injured, you would file a diminished value claim if your car was worth less than it was before the accident.

 Have you recently been injured in an accident?
 If your car was totaled, you might wonder if you can file a diminished value claim.
-The answer is if your car is repairable, you may have a diminished value claim.
-If your car was a total loss, you are only owed the fair market value of the vehicle plus tax, title, and license fees in Texas.
-If you have any questions about diminished value claims or personal injury claims, feel free to reach out to our personal injury lawyers in Houston.
+If your car is repairable, you may have a diminished value claim.
+If your car was a total loss, you are only owed the vehicle’s fair market value plus tax, title, and license fees in Texas.
+If you have any questions about the diminished value or personal injury claims, contact our personal injury lawyers in Houston.